For Nonprofit Organizations Needing Volunteers

 Please note that we will:

-- include the events in emails about Community service opportunities; and
+- include the events in emails about Community service opportunities;

 - use posters advertising your event around the high school building.